Harshbh7/college/README.md

 ### 📍 Smart Attendance System
 - Teachers mark attendance for the entire class
-- Students mark attendance only within class hours and 50m GPS radius
+- Students mark attendance only during class hours and within a 50m radius

 ### 📂 File & Media Sharing
 - Upload images, videos, and PDFs for classes and exams